marcoreps/lumos_RE/README.md

 # TODO / Future investigations

 There is still a lot of functionality in the Lumos Ultra that has not been fully understood or exposed outside the OEM software.

+- [ ] **Commands**
+  - Analyze gcodes and make a dictionary
+  - Are some MCU commands only usable in gcode and others only while not processing?
+  - Find out if there is a machine family that speaks a similar language, maybe we can gcode generation in meerk40t with lowish effort?

 - [ ] **Camera**
   - Document the camera API and available controls